 Original location: http://www.time.com/time/magazine/article/0,9171,400041,00.html

-Vietnam’s highlands are renowned for their spectacular scenery, waterfalls and rich hill-tribe culture.
+Vietnam’s highlands are renowned for their spectacular scenery, waterfalls, and rich hill-tribe culture.
 But there’s another ubiquitous sight along the North’s twisting mountain roads: the smoke-belching, gear-grinding, Eastern bloc motorcycle throwback that Vietnamese call con trau gia (the old buffalo).
-First imported from the Soviet Union in the 1960s, the Minsk’s two-stroke engine and body have hardly changed over the years.
-Northern Vietnam has undeniably become Minsk country, and the old buffalo are used for everything, from personal transportation to hauling pigs, cows and chickens to hill-tribe markets.
+First imported from the Soviet Union in the 1960s, Minsk’s two-stroke engine and body have hardly changed over the years.
+Northern Vietnam has undeniably become a Minsk country, and the old buffalo are used for everything, from personal transportation to hauling pigs, cows, and chickens to hill-tribe markets.

 Less traveled is the northeastern loop, where the nascent tourist industry could take “Ho Chi Minh slept here” as its motto.
 Cao Bang province near the Chinese border is where the founder of independent Vietnam and his Viet Minh guerrillas hid from the French colonial army in the 1940s.
 The provincial government has turned the village of Pac Bo, said to be the site of the exact cave where Uncle Ho hid for four long years, into a communist-themed tourist attraction, complete with signs pointing out Karl Marx Mountain and Lenin Stream.